vaanarch-exp/test-repo/README.md

 ### Week 4 - Sep 27

+* More on python functions
+* Simple I/O
+* JSON and CSV

+In class web scraping assignment extracting a short dataset writing to a CSV file

 ### Week 5 - Oct 4

 ### Week 6 - Oct 11 (Midterm reviews, Session 2)